 Jaromír Nosek bass

-He has taken part in more than 30 CD recordings, many of which have been nominated for or received prestigious international awards such as Choc du Monde de la Musique and ICMA (International classical music awards).
+He has contributed to the recording of over 40 CD’s, a number of which has been nominated or has received prestigious international prizes, such as Choc du Monde de la Musique or ICMA (International classical music awards).

 In 2020 Jaromír founded the ANMOEN chamber music ensemble that specializes in the interpretation and sensitive interconnection between early baroque and contemporary music.